gazebosim/docs/ros_installation.md

 the official one to be fully integrated and supported and will be kept during the whole life of the ROS distribution.

-Note that all Gz libraries policy follows the [semantic versioning](http://semver.org/) philosophy for ABI stability, in which all versions that have the same major number (`gz-sim7_7.0.0`, `gz-sim7_7.1.0`, `gz-sim7_7.0.1`, ...) are binary compatible and thus interchangeable when using
+Note that all Gazebo libraries policy follows the [semantic versioning](http://semver.org/) philosophy for ABI stability, in which all versions that have the same major number (`gz-sim7_7.0.0`, `gz-sim7_7.1.0`, `gz-sim7_7.0.1`, ...) are binary compatible and thus interchangeable when using